kenatiod/MUT/Understanding Machine Understanding.md

 As AI systems become increasingly sophisticated in their knowledge acquisition and reasoning capabilities, the need for principled mechanisms to selectively remove or "forget" certain information has come to the forefront.
 This process, known as intentional forgetting, is crucial for maintaining the integrity, efficiency, and trustworthiness of AI systems (Xu, et al., 2021).

-Intentional forgetting in AI serves several key purposes.
+Intentional forgetting in AI serves several purposes.
 First, it enables compliance with data privacy regulations such as the right to be forgotten, allowing individuals to request the removal of their personal information from a system.
 Second, it provides a means to rectify errors or biases in training data that may negatively impact model performance or fairness.
 Third, it helps manage the scalability and computational efficiency of models by pruning irrelevant or outdated information.

 However, implementing intentional forgetting in AI systems is a complex challenge.
 Unlike human forgetting, which is often an unconscious and inexact process, machine unlearning requires algorithmic precision and completeness in removing target data and its influence on the model.
 Exact unlearning through retraining from scratch is often computationally infeasible for large-scale models, necessitating approximate techniques that efficiently update models to "forget" specific data points.